What Are They For?

 In order that it can most effectively carry out its job of representing students and improving their educational experience, SRUCSA seeks to:

-- develop Campus Council meetings into a useful event that makes a positive contribution to students experiences on campus
+- develop Student Panel meetings into a useful event that makes a positive contribution to students experiences on campus

-- establish the councils as important communications hubs for both the Students and SRUCSA
+- establish the panels as important communications hubs for both the Students and SRUCSA

 - develop and promote student engagement on campus through representative, democratic and social activities